If you're a vehicle owner in Utah, you must purchase and carry:

+Yes.
 Utah is one of a dozen or so states that follow some form of a "no-fault" car insurance system.
-Under no-fault, after a car accident, your own car insurance coverage (in Utah, that means your "personal injury protection" coverage) pays for medical treatment and other out-of-pocket losses incurred by anyone covered under the policy, up to coverage limits, regardless of who caused the accident.
-But with a no-fault claim, you can't get compensation for your "pain and suffering" and other non-monetary damages stemming from the accident.
+Under no-fault, after a car accident, your own car insurance coverage (in Utah, that means your "personal injury protection" coverage) pays for medical treatment and other out-of-pocket losses incurred by anyone covered under the policy, regardless of who caused the accident.
+(We'll detail what's covered a little later on.)

 In order to step outside of the no-fault system and file a third-party insurance claim or lawsuit against the at-fault driver (so that "pain and suffering" and other non-economic losses are on the table) your injuries must meet certain thresholds set by state law (we'll look at Utah's statutory thresholds in the next section).